autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-a-diff-drive-vehicle.md

 The appropriate pseudo value for `wheel_base` depends on the size of your vehicle.
 Setting it to be the same value as `wheel_tread` is one possible choice.

+!!! warning

-!!! warning - If `wheel_base` is too large, the vehicle may restrict the vehicle's motion. - Conversely, Autoware Universe is not guaranteed to work properly when the `wheel_base` value is too small.
+    - If `wheel_base` is too large, the vehicle's motion may be restricted.
+    - Conversely, Autoware Universe is not guaranteed to work properly when the `wheel_base` value is too small.

 ## 3. Known issues